EthanDF/ethandf.github.io/_posts/20161019-LeadersNewWork_BuildingLearningOrgs.md

 ---
 layout: post
-title: The Leader's New Work: Building Learning Organizations
+title: The Leader's New Work - Building Learning Organizations
 ---

 # The Leader's New Work: Building Learning Organizations